 Even though Jax is northeast of Orlando, Tampa, and Miami, it feels much more southern when it comes to accents and attitudes.
 In fact, many Floridians say it feels more like a part of Georgia, which makes sense considering it’s only 25 miles from the Georgia state line.

 Jacksonville, Florida weather is the daydream of any northerner: Long, hot summers and short, relatively warm winters.
 In fact, Jacksonville hasn’t seen snowfall since 1989.
 Winter temps typically range 40 to 60-degrees, while spring and fall average the 70s to 80s.
 You’ll want to make sure your air conditioner is in working order for the summertime, though.
 The thermometer frequently hits 90 degrees and the thick humidity makes it feel even hotter.
-Still, its northeastern location keeps it cooler than Florida cities like Orlando, Tampa, and Miami — and the beach is never far away.
+Still, its northeastern location keeps it cooler than Florida’s other major cities.

 Let’s cut to the chase — crime rates here are above the Florida average, and are relatively high on the national scale, too.
 Neighborhood Scout gives Jax a crime index of 8, meaning it’s considered to be safer than only 8% of other U.S. cities.